COMM 7012 Strategic Communication

 Legacy Code 102292

 Coordinator Tanya Notley Opens in new window

 Description Local and international industry trends show that strategic communication, particularly including agendas of innovation and ethics, are a growing force in the convergent media landscape.
-This unit introduces students to both the science and art of strategic communication.
+This subject introduces students to both the science and art of strategic communication.
 It is grounded in an advanced understanding of the complexity of human communication processes and driven by a conviction that systematic research and analysis is required to inform strategic communication responses.
-This unit is based around a series of assessments that require students to address a real-world business challenge or a social issue in ways that take advantage of convergent media environments.
+This subject is based around a series of assessments that require students to address a real-world business challenge or a social issue in ways that take advantage of convergent media environments.

 School Humanities & Comm Arts

 Discipline Communication and Media Studies, Not Elsewhere Classified.

 Students must be enrolled in a postgraduate program.